iTalantaAcademy-kakuma-1/group-5-rep/planning/backlog.md

 independently. some of the tabs include;

-- On the Website, `title tab` gives name of the website and brief description on the purpose of websSite i.e `Loruki`
+- On the Website, `title tab` gives name of the website and brief description on the purpose of websSSite i.e `Loruki`
 - `Front end` feature gives general details of website which include official. for instance Contact contact and how to navigate through.